Affergot/Smash-Bros-Application/Nich_Tasks.md

-Working on incorperating scraped web data into the app Working on making a UI for choosing characters from which to pull the data for Working on displaying the win rates for character 1 for each stage
+Working on incorperating scraped web data into the app Working on taking the character from the selections and relaying their designated statistics Working on displaying the win rates for character 1 for each stage within the app